"Sometimes the only way to truly understand is to understand you can not understand."

 “What do you mean?
 Why is it not?”

-“You speak as though you will die tomorrow.
+“But Humanity will live on through its art: we have so many of your greatest films, words, and creations of visual beauty.
+And you speak as though you will die tomorrow.
 Of course you will die someday—every living thing eventually does—but it will be many, many years from now.”

 “How can you be so sure about that?
 Only eleven Humans out of billions even made it to this planet, and beyond that there are so many other chances I had to die.”